 b) Enteroaggregative E coli strains (EAggEC): Generally antimicrobial treatment is not recommended as the effects are unknown.

 c) EHEC: Avoid drugs that may inhibit peristalsis and antibiotics because of their undetermined role in the treatment and a risk of hemolytic-uremic syndrome.

 6) Yersinia spp: Antibiotics are usually not necessary.
-In patients with a severe infection or bacteremia, use doxycycline combined with an aminoglycoside, sulfamethoxazole/trimethoprim, or a third-generation cephalosporin.
+In patients with severe infection or bacteremia, use doxycycline combined with an aminoglycoside, sulfamethoxazole/trimethoprim, or a third-generation cephalosporin.

 7) Vibrio cholerae strains O1 or O139: Ciprofloxacin 1 g once daily, alternatively doxycycline 300 mg once daily or sulfamethoxazole/trimethoprim (160 mg trimethoprim) bid for 3 days.

 8) L monocytogenes: Usually no treatment is required as the infection is self-limiting.
-If it persists or in the case of an immunocompromised host, use amoxicillin 500 mg po tid or sulfamethoxazole/trimethoprim (160 mg trimethoprim) bid for 7 days.
+If it persists or in the case of an immunocompromised host, use oral amoxicillin 500 mg tid or sulfamethoxazole/trimethoprim (160 mg trimethoprim) bid for 7 days.

 11) Cystoisospora (Isospora) spp, Cyclospora spp: Use sulfamethoxazole/trimethoprim (160 mg trimethoprim) bid for 7 to 10 days; this is not recommended in patients with microsporidia infections.

 1) Hemorrhagic colitis (EHEC, Shigella spp, Vibrio parahaemolyticus, Campylobacter spp, Salmonella spp).

 2) Toxic megacolon, intestinal perforation (EHEC, Shigella spp, C difficile, Campylobacter spp, Salmonella spp, Yersinia spp).